 The work on North Atlantic Swordfish MSE started in 2018.
 ICCAT awarded a contract for operating model and management procedure development to an expert team.
-The contractor presented to the SWO working group documents detailing the work to date which included proposals for candidate Operating and Observation Error Models that will be used in simulation trials to evaluate alternative management strategies (SCRS/2018/166 and SCRS/2018/167).
+The contractor presented to the SWO working group documents detailing the work to date which included proposals for candidate Operating and Observation Error Models that will be used in simulation trials to evaluate alternative management strategies (Kell and Levontin, 2018a and b).
 The Operating Model proposed can be conditioned on a variety of data sets and hypotheses.
-The swordfish working group agreed to use the Base Case stock synthesis assessment from 2017 to set up the initial OM design based on a factorial design (i.e. grid) to develop scenarios that represent the main uncertainties identified by the group.
+The Swordfish Species Group agreed to use the Base Case stock synthesis assessment from 2017 to set up the initial OM design based on a factorial design (i.e. grid) to develop scenarios that represent the main uncertainties identified by the Group.
 These initial scenarios investigate the impact of different hypotheses about natural mortality, steepness of the stock recruitment relationship, vulnerability of the stock to the various fisheries and alternative data weighting schemes.